 We have been trying various methods for years to describe our business processes.
-Our story, which started with the purpose of modeling by industrial and information engineers, has turned into languages such as BPMN and UML as our needs increased over time.
+Our story, which started with the purpose of modeling by industrial and information engineers, has brought forth languages such as BPMN and UML as our needs increased over time.

 Since 2005, we have turned towards languages such as BPMN, which tries to translate the diagrams we use for modeling (documentation and analysis) into software that we can use directly without the need for a conversion. (link:http://en.wikipedia.org/wiki/Business_Process_Model_and_Notation)